Writing Tips for Nursing School Students

 Active and passive voice represent two different ways to present the same piece of information.
 Active voice focuses on the subject performing an action.
 For example, the dog bites the boy.
 This format creates clear, concise, and engaging writing.
 Using active voice, nurses might write, I administered patient care at 11:00.
 Passive voice, on the other hand, focuses on the object of the sentence or the action being performed.
 For example, the boy was bitten by the dog.
-Students can generally identify a passive sentence if it contains the verb “to be.”
-Using passive voice, nurses might write, patient care was administered at 11:00.
+A passive sentence is usually one that contains the verb "to be."
+Using passive voice, you might write, patient care was administered at 11:00.

 There are 14 punctuation marks in the English language, each with multiple and sometimes overlapping uses.
 Additionally, certain punctuation marks only make sense in highly specific and nuanced grammatical instances.
-To master punctuation, students must actively learn through practice, particularly by revising their own writing.
+To master punctuation, you must learn through practice, particularly by revising your own writing.

-For example, students often use colons and semicolons interchangeably, when they actually serve distinct purposes.
-Generally used before itemized lists, colons stand in for the phrases “here is what I mean” or “that is to say.”
+For example, colons and semicolons are often used interchangeably, when they actually serve distinct purposes.
+Generally used before itemized lists, colons stand in for the phrases "here is what I mean" or "that is to say."
 For example, I am bringing three things to the picnic: applesauce, napkins, and lemonade.
 Semicolons separate two independent clauses connected through topic or meaning.
-FOr example, It was below zero; Ricardo wondered if he would freeze to death.
+For example, It was below zero; Ricardo wondered if he would freeze to death.
 Comma splices, which create run on sentences, are another common mistake.
-Students can identify a comma splice by learning the differences between an independent and dependent clause.
+You can identify a comma splice by learning the differences between an independent and dependent clause.

 Grammar refers to the rules of a particular language system.
 Grammar determines how users can structure words and form sentences with coherent meaning.
 Aspects include syntax (the arrangement of words to convey their mutual relations in a sentence) and semantics (how individual words and word groups are understood).
-Unless a student majors in writing, literature, etymology, or another related field, they generally do not examine English grammar deeply.
+Unless you major in writing, literature, etymology, or another related field, you generally won't examine English grammar deeply.
 Through years of cognitive development and practice, native users implicitly understand how to effectively employ the language.

 Distinct grammatical systems exist for each language and, sometimes, even within a single language.
 For example, African American Vernacular English uses different syntactic rules than General American English.
-All students should actively learn grammatical terms and definitions.
+You should learn grammatical terms and definitions.
 Common errors include subject/verb agreement, sentence fragments, dangling modifiers, and vague or incorrect pronoun usage.
-Hasty writers can also misuse phonetically similar words (your/you’re, its/it’s, and there/their/they’re).
+Hasty writers can also misuse phonetically similar words (your/you're, its/it's, and there/their/they're).